shigebio/analysis_memo/Combine_results_Multiple_Runs_of_Adimixture_analysis.md

-# Combine results from multiple runs of Adimixture analysis
+# Combine results from multiple runs of [ADMIXTURE](https://dalexander.github.io/admixture/index.html) analysis
-- Prepare input files that have already been processed with Stacks(populations etc...) or PLINK in advance.
+- Prepare input files that have already been processed with [Stacks](https://catchenlab.life.illinois.edu/stacks/)(populations etc...) or [PLINK](https://www.cog-genomics.org/plink/) in advance.
 ## Example case: Combine the results of 100 runs with K = 1 to 12
-### 1. Run admixture analysis 100 times with K=1 to 12 in bash
+### 1. Run ADMIXTURE analysis 100 times with K=1 to 12 in bash
 <b>Note</b>
 - The value of `K in {k..K}` is set to the desired K value.
 - The value of `i in {i..I}` sets the number of cycles you want to run.